-Miltown Malbay is located in the west of county Clare Ireland just slightly inland from Spanish point, it is a 40 minutes drive from Ennis.
+Miltown Malbay is located in the west of county Clare Ireland just slightly inland from Spanish point and the Wild Atlantic Way, it is a 40 minutes drive from Ennis.
 This is one of Irish musics cultural homelands along with Doolin further north.

 Miltown Malbay as its name suggests was a hub to which local farmers brought there grain to be milled.
 The town once had five corn mills, of which the ruins of three can still be seen.
 Although not on the coast the town takes the second part of its name from neighboring Mal Bay.
 Mal, in ancient Irish folklore, was a witch or fairy woman who pursued Cuchulain at nearby Loop Head.
 She drowned in an attempt to emulate the hero's long jumping prowess, her body was washed ashore at Malbay

 Miltown's renown rests on the fame of a number of local musicians, singers and dancers who performed with a distinctive style, the best known of whom was Willie Clancy